-COACH SCHOOL DATEASSIGNME NT SEASON s Coaching in this Assignments Coaching in this District objectives a supplement ind post form is intended to comply with the philosophy, purposes, goals, procedures of Southeast Local Schools for the evaluation of entract recipients.
-Each item should be completed and an explanation of improvement should be included in any section which does not meet DN - Do eets or Exceeds Expectations les Not Meet Expectations of Applicable L AND PERSONAL RELATIONSHIPS: M DN N Cooperates with the athletic director in regard to submitting participant lists, parent permission and physical slips, year-end reports, budget, and program information relative to the sport.
-2. Is appropriately dressed at the practices and games.
-3. Participates in a reasonable number of professional and inservice meetings.
-4. Develops sound public relations: cooperative with newspaper, radio, TV.
-5. Understands and follows rules and regulations set forth by all governing agencies: OHSAA, Board of Education, and the league/conference.
-6. Participates in banquets, award nights, pep assemblies.
-7. Communicates with colleges to aid and assist players.
-8. Maintains proper sideline conduct at games toward players, officials, other workers, and spectators.
-9. Develops good rapport with other teachers, coaches, and administrators.
+COACH SCHOOL DATE ASSIGNMEN ΓSEASON ars Coaching in this Assignmentars Coaching in this District objectives and supplemental n form is intended to comply with the philosophy, purposes, goals, I procedures of Southeast Local Schools for the evaluation of contract recipients.
+Each item should be completed and an explanation of or improvement should be included in any section which does not meet DN - Meets or Exceeds Expectations Does Not Meet Expectations Not Applicable M DN NA NAL AND PERSONAL RELATIONSHIPS: 1.
+Cooperates with the athletic director in regard to submitting participant lists, parent permission and physical slips, year-end reports, budget, and program information relative to the sport. : 2.
+Is appropriately dressed at the practices and games. ; 3.
+Participates in a reasonable number of professional and inservice meetings.
+Develops sound public relations: cooperative with newspaper, radio, TV. ' Understands and follows rules and regulations set forth by all governing agencies: OHSAA, Board of Education, and the league/conference. ( 6.
+Participates in banquets, award nights, pep assemblies. · 7.
+Communicates with colleges to aid and assist players. { Maintains proper sideline conduct at games toward players, officials, other workers, and spectators. !
+Develops good rapport with other teachers, coaches, and administrators.

-10 .
-Works cooperatively with assistant coaches in developing a multifaceted program.
-11 Promotes all sports in our program as well as his/her own in attempting to foster school spirit.
-12 .
-Uses tact and diplomacy in dealing with parents and spectators.
-13 Develops and maintains a cooperative relationship with the booster club.
-14 .
-Appropriately subordinates coaching duties to teaching responsibilities.
-COA ACHII NG PEI RFORMANCE: М DN N 4 1.
+10. .Works cooperatively with assistant coaches in developing a multifaceted program.
+11. Promotes all sports in our program as well as his/her own in attempting to foster school spirit.
+12. Uses tact and diplomacy in dealing with parents and spectators.
+13. Develops and maintains a cooperative relationship with the booster club.
+14. Appropriately subordinates coaching duties to teaching responsibilities.
+COA ACHII NG F PEF RFORMANCE: М DN NA • 1.
 Develops respect by example in appearance, manners, behavior, language and interest.
 2. Provides proper supervision and administration of locker room, training room and practice area.
 3. Is well versed and knowledgeable in matters pertaining to the sport.
 4. Has team discipline and control.
 5. Develops a well-organized practice schedule which utilizes his/her staff.
 6. Provides for individual as well as group instruction.
 7. Assists members of his/her coaching staff to develop better coaching techniques and/or skills.
 8. Develops integrity within the coaching staffs and among fellow coaches.
 9. Is fair, understanding, tolerant, sympathetic, and patient with team members.
-10 .
+10. .
 Is prompt in meeting team for practices and games.
-11 .
-Shows an interest in athletes in off-season activities and classroom efforts.
-12 Provides leadership and attitudes that produce positive efforts by participants.
+11. Shows an interest in athletes in off-season activities and classroom efforts.
+12. Provides leadership and attitudes that produce positive efforts by participants.

-1: 3.Knows the medical aspects of his position including first aid, injury policies, working with trainer, and/or family physician.
+13 Knows the medical aspects of his position including first aid, injury policies, working with trainer, and/or family physician.
 14 Delegates authority with responsibility while remaining accountable for such delegations.
-1 5.
-Uses ethical means of motivation and emphasizes values of competitive athletics, acceptable personal behavior and decision making.
-RELATED COA ACHING RESPONSIBILITIES: 1. .
+15 Uses ethical means of motivation and emphasizes values of competitive athletics, acceptable personal behavior and decision making.
+RELA TED COA CHING RESPONSIBILITIES: M D N N Α 1.
 Is concerned about the care of equipment, including issue, inventory and storage.
-2. .
-Is cooperative in sharing facilities.
+2. Is cooperative in sharing facilities.
 3. Shows self-control and poise in all areas related to coaching responsibilities.
 4. Keeps athletic director informed about unusual events.
 5. Is cooperative in helping the booster club and other organizations in their projects which in turn relate to your athletic program.
 6. Encourages all potential athletes to participate in his/her sport provided they aren't in another sport at the same time during that particular season.
-STRENGTHS: NEEDED IMPROVEMEN IT:
+STRE NGTI HS: